JADECARE Next Adopters

 - Time-bound: It must be related to a certain time period

-At next adopters’ level, those SMART objectives as well as key performance indicators will be tailored to each site according to the local Good Practice and Action Plans defined and implemented.
-These will be defined in the transfer Work Packages (WP 5-8).
+At next adopters’ level, those S-M-A-R-T objectives as well as key performance indicators will be tailored to each site according to the local Good Practice and Action Plans defined and implemented.
+These will be defined in the Transfer Work Packages (5-8).
 They will consider general dimensions and the digital transformation.
-Regarding general dimensions, the objectives will cover:
+Regarding general dimensions, objectives will cover:

 - Scope and degree of adoption of original Good Practices (oGPs),

-- Specific process, pathway reorganization and change management,
+- Specific process, pathway reorganisation and change management,

 - Involvement and commitment of key stakeholders